-So how many tracks should you put on a LP.
-Well baring in mind has has to be longer then both singles and EP albums, you'll want your vinyl album to be around 8 tracks long, depending on track length.
+So how many tracks should you put on an LP?
+Well, baring in mind it has to be longer than both singles and EP albums, you'll want your vinyl album to be at least eight tracks long, depending on track length.

-When it comes to CD albums, I'd recommend your album to have 12 full tracks.
+When it comes to CD albums, I'd recommend your album have 12 full tracks.
 You can also include skits, intros and outros, but don't add those just to build up the track count.
-You should still have around 12 songs on your LP.

-You may want to look at CDs in your genre to see what your competition is doing.
+You may want to look at other digital download albums and CDs in your genre to see what your competition is doing.
 Either compete with them with more songs, or by doing less and of better quality.

 Should You Give Out Your Long Player LP For Free?

 No, you definitely should not!
 Long Players aren't meant to be used as a free promotional tool, that's what mixtapes and EPs are for.

 LPs are generally sold in record shops and online.
-If you're looking to sell vinyl, your best bet is to see where other LPs in your genre are being sold, and try and get them in the same shops as those.
+If you're looking to sell vinyl, your best bet is to see where other LPs in your genre are being sold and try and get them in the same shops as those.